isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Options with a code between 224 and 254 are reserved for private use.
-They can be defined at the global scope or at the client-class local scope; this allows option definitions to be used depending on context and option data to be set accordingly.
+They can be defined at the global scope or at the client-class local scope; this allows option definitions to be used depending on context, and option data to be set accordingly.
 For instance, to configure an old PXEClient vendor: